 The completion stage is in the form of processing data and analysing the data that has been obtained from the results of the questionnaires that have been distributed, then carrying out a descriptive analysis related to the research that has been carried out, then the results of the analysis are discussed and concluded so that the desired research results are obtained.
 The indicators of effectiveness consist of support in the form of facilities and infrastructure, platform, stakeholders, and indicators of the learning process in the form of giving assignments, understanding, teaching materials and interactions (Dewa et al., 2020; Farkhani et al., 2022; Mandasari et al., 2020; Wang et al., 2023).
 Data collection techniques carried out in this study were through questionnaires.
-Questionnaire data analysis was conducted to determine the effectiveness of online learning through there sponges of lecturers and students who can be influenced by infrastructure during online learning, the learning process during online learning, as well as support from institutions, lecturers and student guardians in online learning.
+Questionnaire data analysis was conducted to determine the effectiveness of online learning through there sponges of lecturers and students who can be influenced by infrastructure during online learning, the learning process during online learning, as well as support from institutions, lecturers and student guardians in 168 The effectiveness of online learning in the mathematics and sciences department: in learning biology online learning.
 Data analysis was done manually by calculating the results of the answers and the unconverted in percentages.
 The questionnaires a closed question using the Guttman scale.